-No smell of sulphur in the air, none in the street.
+No smell of sulfur in the air, none in the street.

 (Some words above from: It’s A Pretty Good Day So Far.)

-Finally, I had made back it to the Promised Land.
-I was on United States soil!
+I had made it back to the Promised Land.
+Finally, I was on United States soil!

 Judy In Disguise (With Glasses) played as I rushed through the corridors at SFO for a commercial jet that would get me soonest to Wilmington, North Carolina.
-With the unpleasant reception, I got at the airport, I’m not sure that I would have worn my uniform on the flight, had it not been required to get the substantial military discount.
+With the unpleasant reception I had just encountered at the airport, I’m not sure I would have worn my uniform on the flight had it not been required to get the substantial military discount.

-Knowing the date and scheduled time of my arrival, members of Marty’s family and local citizens (remembering I‘d worked in Wilmington) had assembled a group of one-hundred or more at the airport, where they gave me a hero’s welcome.
+Knowing the date and scheduled time of my arrival, Marty’s family and local citizens (remembering I’d worked in Wilmington) assembled a group of one hundred or more at the airport, where they gave me a hero’s welcome.

 I awoke from that dream not long after I touched down.
 It was just Marty at the airport, and that was good enough for me, the girl I’d been dreaming of my entire time in Vietnam.

 After more than a year apart, the girl who had waited for me was now standing in front of me, even more, beautiful than I had remembered.
 Marty was tall and thin with sparkling blue-green eyes, short bleached blond hair, and was in love with me.
 She was 18.
 I was 20.